PedroRoesnerSantos/PedroRoesnerSantos/README.md

 - Problably i'll nevermore use this platform
 - You can enter in contact with me using @vemnopedrao in Instragram
 - Thx
+- You can find me making things i really like [here](https://www.youtube.com/@thetaix9498)

 ![](https://media.tenor.com/3MaH90W7d4gAAAAd/hinata-pourmins.gif)